cortiz/nix_intro/docs/shell/index.md

 echo ${string:7}
 echo ${string: -7:2}
 ```
-* ommand substitution allows the output of a command to replace the command itself.
+* command substitution allows the output of a command to replace the command itself.
 ```bash
 $(command)
 `command`